awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

   + `pg_repack` updated to version 1\.4\.3\.
   + `plv8` updated to version 2\.1\.2\.
 + Fixed an issue in the monitoring system that could incorrectly cause a failover when local disk usage is high\.
-+ Fixed a bug whereby Aurora PostgreSQL may repeatedly crash, reporting:
++ Fixed a bug whereby Aurora PostgreSQL can repeatedly crash, reporting:

   `PANIC: new_record_total_len (8201) must be less than BLCKSZ (8192), rmid (6), info (32)`
-+ Fixed a bug whereby an Aurora PostgreSQL read node may be unable to rejoin a cluster due to recovery of a large buffer cache\.
++ Fixed a bug whereby an Aurora PostgreSQL read node might be unable to rejoin a cluster due to recovery of a large buffer cache\.
 This issue is unlikely to occur on instances other than **r4\.16xlarge\.**
-+ Fixed a bug whereby inserting into an empty GIN index leaf page imported from pre\-9\.4 engine versions may cause the Aurora Storage volume to become unavailable\.
++ Fixed a bug whereby inserting into an empty GIN index leaf page imported from pre\-9\.4 engine versions can cause the Aurora storage volume to become unavailable\.
 + Fixed a bug whereby, in rare circumstances, a crash during transaction commit could result in the loss of `CommitTs` data for the committing transaction\.
 The actual durability of the transaction was not impacted by this bug\.
-+ Fixed a bug in the `PostGIS` extension whereby `PostGIS` may crash in the function `gserialized_gist_picksplit_2d()`\.
++ Fixed a bug in the `PostGIS` extension whereby `PostGIS` can crash in the function `gserialized_gist_picksplit_2d()`\.
 + Improved the stability of read\-only nodes during heavy write traffic on instances smaller than **r4\.8xl**\.
 This specifically addresses a situation where the network bandwidth between the writer and the reader is constrained\.
 + Fixed a bug whereby an Aurora PostgreSQL instance acting as a replication target of an RDS for PostgreSQL instance crashed with the following error:

   `FATAL: could not open file "base/16411/680897_vm": No such file or directory" during "xlog redo at 782/3122D540 for Storage/TRUNCATE"`
 + Fixed a memory leak on read\-only nodes whereby the heap size for the "aurora wal replay process" will continue to grow\.
 This is observable via Enhanced Monitoring\.
-+ Fixed a bug whereby Aurora PostgreSQL may fail to start, with the following message reported in the PostgreSQL log:
++ Fixed a bug whereby Aurora PostgreSQL can fail to start, with the following message reported in the PostgreSQL log:

   `FATAL: Storage initialization failed.`
 + Fixed a performance limitation on heavy write workloads that caused waits on the `LWLock:buffer_content` and `IO:ControlFileSyncUpdate` events\.